Overview of South African investment incentives

 Situated in the heart of South Africa, the Free State is the country’s third-largest province and borders Lesotho as well as six of the eight other provinces, including the country’s economic centre, Gauteng.

-The Free State is an ideal trading partner both within South Africa, and with Africa and other international markets.
+The Free State is an ideal trading partner within South Africa, the rest of Africa and other international markets.
 The province has excellent infrastructure and transport links, and provides easy access to the main ports of Durban, East London and Port Elizabeth.

 Factors that favour investment in the Free State

-Factors positioning the province as a favourable business and investment destination:
+Factors positioning the province as a favourable business and investment destination include:

 - Centrally located with easy access to markets within South Africa and Africa